A couple of years ago, I was sitting down on a Sunday morning reading my local paper.

 Individual subjects were out too.
 Projects and unit studies would replace them.

 The “rote” memorization and “boring” drill and practice were to be abandoned.
-These, parents were told, were not only not conducive to learning, but were positive impediments to it.
+These, parents were told, were not only not conducive to learning, but were impediments to it.

 And then there was the abandonment of the traditional curriculum: the shift from classic literature to amorphous books by unknown authors and the neglect of the standard history curriculum.
 In fact, there seemed to be no curriculum at all.